HarryMumford/mood-recorder-tech-test/README.md

 1. A general overview of the moods of the care recipient
 2. A list of any incidents that may be of concern.

 I did not list any additional detail in the concern incidents apart from their severity.
 This was because the notes were not detailed enough or absent.
-Instead I included the name of the care giver incase the family member wants to contact them.
-(This care giver was given a random name)
+Instead I included the name of the care giver incase the family member wants to contact them (This care giver was given a random name).
+I kept the interface as simplistic as possible to accomodate for all audiences.

 ## Live Website